 The USF Research Foundation, a not-for-profit, direct-support organization (DSO), owns and operates the USF Research Park of Tampa Bay.
 The Research Foundation also administers USF CONNECT, the Tampa Bay Technology Incubator (TBTI), and the Florida High Tech Corridor Council matching-grant program on behalf of the University.

 USF CONNECT focuses on the needs of Tampa Bay's technology and bio/life sciences entrepreneurs, providing the facilities, partners and resources for successful business development, including access to technologies, workforce programs, technology commercialization, critical research equipment, incubator facilities, faculty researchers, student interns, and a matching grants program.

-The USF Research Park of Tampa Bay, located at the USF Tampa regional institution, offers space and equipment, and links USF researchers to businesses in need of research partners, primarily in the areas of biotechnology and life sciences research and entrepreneurship.
+The USF Research Park of Tampa Bay, located at the USF Tampa campus, offers space and equipment, and links USF researchers to businesses in need of research partners, primarily in the areas of biotechnology and life sciences research and entrepreneurship.